7 important WordPress Plugins

 What changed with Penguin 4.0?

 In September 2016, Google finally released the long-awaited Penguin 4.0 update.
 This change in the search algorithm was bitterly necessary and something that many online marketers and SEO experts had been eagerly awaiting.
-Penguin’s primary purpose is to prevent spam and push down websites in the search results if they use such methods.
+According to Valarim SEO, Penguin’s primary purpose is to prevent offpage related spam issues and push down websites in the search results if they use such bad linking methods.
 It is clear there is a lot of competition on the net and many SEOs try to use all possible methods to keep their heads above water or to get to the top if possible.
 That’s why Penguin has been an important part of Google since its original version.

 However, the previous versions had disadvantages.
 For example, it was possible to push a competitor down by creating inferior links to their website.
 In addition, it usually took a very long time to recover from a penalty.
 This is different now because Penguin 4.0 runs in real time and re-evaluates search results and related websites on a daily basis.
 Those who clean up the mistakes of the past will also be rewarded for it.
 In addition, bad links are no longer rated negatively, but are essentially ignored.
 For SEO Hamburg and other big cities like Berlin, businesses target local results that were often attacked by competitors.
 It was really about time people could no longer be shot down by others!